awsdocs/amazon-s3-userguide/doc_source/storage_lens_iam_permissions.md

 The IAM user or role must belong to the account that created or owns the dashboard or configuration, unless your account is a member of AWS Organizations, and you were given access to create organization\-level dashboards by your management account as a delegated administrator\.

 **Note**
 You can't use your account's root user credentials to view Amazon S3 Storage Lens dashboards\.
 To access S3 Storage Lens dashboards, you must grant the required IAM permissions to a new or existing IAM user\.
 Then, sign in with those user credentials to access S3 Storage Lens dashboards\.
-For more information, see [AWS Identity and Access Management best practices](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html)\.
+For more information, see [Security best practices in IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html) in the *IAM User Guide*\.
 Using S3 Storage Lens on the Amazon S3 console can require multiple permissions\.
 For example, to edit a dashboard on the console, you need the following permissions:
 `s3:ListStorageLensConfigurations`
 `s3:GetStorageLensConfiguration`